 MILNES, Harold Harvey.
 2021.
 Private 30/10/1918.
 Died in service.
 Buried in GRANGEGORMAN MILITARY CEMETERY, IRELAND.

 MILROY, Joseph.
 1152.
 Private.
 2nd Section, 1st Troop, 'C' Squadron in June 1917.
 Entered France 20/10/1915.
 Discharged 5/04/1919.
+Returned from Punta Arenas, Chile to enlist in 1915 (Courtesy of the South Pacific Mail).
 Entitled to 1914/15 Star trio.
 Possibly named in photograph shown as Figure 23.

 MILROY, Robert.
 1164.
 Private KEH, Private Machine Gun Corps 105387.
 Entered France 22/12/1915.
 Discharged 19/03/1919.
-Entitled to 1914/15 Star Trio with Star named to KEH and British War Medal and Victory Medal named to MGC.
+Entitled to 1914/15 Star trio with Star named to KEH and British War Medal and Victory Medal named to MGC.
 (Possible photograph Figure 23).

 MINTER, Frank.
 1024.
 Private.
 Machine Gun Section,'C' Squadron in 1916.
 Entered France 28/07/1915.
 Transferred as Private 104511 then Commissioned as Second Lieutenant, 32nd Machine Gun Corps on 25/07/1917.
 KIA 28/10/1918.
 Born in London in 1894 with his Father W. Minter applying for his 1914/15 Star trio from St John's Wood, London.